 Since you don’t know how small or big your baby will be (those estimates at the doctor can be pretty far off!), wash only a few newborn size clothes.
 That way you have some ready when you get home, but if they’re too small for your baby, you can return any others you bought or received.
 Also wash some 0-3 month sizes for the same reason.

 I recommend packing both newborn and 0-3 month size clothes in your hospital bag for the baby’s coming-home outfit so you have one that fits best.

 13. Wash + Sterilize Bottles + Pump Pieces (if you plan on nursing)

-We like to do this so my husband can do some of the feedings so he can bond with the kids in that way and we can get prepared our first date night!
+We like to do this so my husband can do some of the feedings and bond with the kids in that way.
+It also helps us prepare for our first date night!
 Typically our first date night away from our baby doesn’t require a bottle (I try to plan my feedings accordingly) but I like to be prepared!

 One thing I always recommend is to do everything possible before your baby arrives.
 This includes getting the bottles cleaned and organized so you’re not doing that once the baby gets here.

 Baby items take up a lot of space, so you may need to rearrange your kitchen a bit to get everything in a cupboard or drawer!

 14. Put Together Swing

 If you plan on using a swing, get this set up before your baby arrives!
 You’ll want a safe spot to put your newborn when you get home, especially if you have other kids!